Make unsightly facial and leg veins a thing of the past.

 Following injection, the leg may be wrapped firmly in a compression bandage or stocking, although this is not always required.
 In any one treatment, a number of veins/capillaries can be treated.
 It is normal to require more than one treatment.

 No anaesthesia is required and there in no preparation required before treatment.
 The treatment is not painful, but individual injections can cause a stinging or burning sensation.
-After several treatments, most people can expect a 50-90% improvement in treated veins.
 The fading process is gradual and may take a few months.
 Sclerotherapy usually produces a disappearance of spider veins, but does not prevent similar veins from appearing again.
 Medicare rebates are available for Sclerotherapy treatments.